blog2i2j/cybersader..cyberbase/📁 54 - Obsidian Vault Organization/Vault Folder & Tag Structure/Vault Folder & Tag Structure.md

 - MoC files to link or map a tag based ontology
 - separate by the part of the workflow (ARC) (e.g. Inbox, MoCs, Hierachies/Docs)
 - dont organize time manually and granularly.  have an archive under time where you can throw those.  that means dont duplicate time based under some archived focused folder
-- do you duplicate ontologies under acrchives or no?
+- do you duplicate ontologies under archives or no?
 - use folders to structure the knowledge work process and not the content
 - structure for recall